 The nature of education

-As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), constructivist-oriented approaches to learning become increasingly appropriate because students are expected to become more like experts in their fields because they are more capable of producing new knowledge on their own (for example, undergraduate research).
+As students progress through the grades, they are expected to become more self-regulating because, with each grade, they are developing a larger knowledge base, a larger skill set, more maturity, more independence, etc. When students become adults and enter college (or the workforce), students are expected to become experts in their fields because they are more capable of producing new knowledge on their own (for example, undergraduate research).

-Hence, one specific instructional strategy or one specific learning method is not inherently better or worse than another across the entire educational system, given the huge diversity of the educational system.
-It would be difficult to argue that there is only one pedagogical method or educational approach that is inherently superior to all others for every grade level (from pre-school to doctoral studies) and every learning domain (from the sciences to humanities to the arts) and every subject across the entire educational system (from pre-school to primary schools to middle schools to secondary schools to vocational/trade schools to community colleges to universities), given the complexity of learning and brain development throughout the different life stages, as well as other factors.
+Hence, one specific instructional strategy or one specific learning method is not inherently better or worse than another across the entire educational system, from novices to experts.
+It would be difficult to argue that there is only one particular teaching strategy or only one particular learning method that is inherently superior to all others for every grade level (from preschool to doctoral studies) and every learning domain (from the sciences to humanities to the arts) and every subject across the entire educational system (from pre-school to primary schools to middle schools to secondary schools to vocational/trade schools to community colleges to four-year colleges to universities), given the complexity of learning and brain development throughout the different life stages.

-Although there are general principles that are relevant to all grades, subjects, and settings (for example, learner/learning-centered teaching and engaged learning), each course must be designed by the teachers, school leaders, and instructional designers to meet the learning needs of students and that can be quite varied.
-Thus, the application and effectiveness of any particular pedagogical approach depend, in part, on the grade level, the type of course, the learning objectives of the course, and the needs and readiness of the student(s).
+Each course and each lesson must be designed to meet the specific learning needs of students and that can be quite varied.
+Thus, the application and effectiveness of any particular pedagogical approach depend, in part, on the grade level, the subject, and the learning objectives of the course, as well as the learning needs and cognitive readiness of the student(s).

-Education is, by definition, a structured system of formal learning designed to develop novices into experts over a very long period of time – about 12 years at the primary and secondary levels and then up to another ten years (to complete a doctorate) at the tertiary level.
-Since the ultimate goal of education is to produce learning in students, understanding the basic principles of learning design can help create a more effective educational environment.
+Education is, by definition, a structured system of formal learning designed to develop novices into experts over a very long period of time – about 12 years at the primary, middle and secondary levels and then up to another ten years (to complete a doctorate) at the tertiary level.
+Since the ultimate goal of education is to produce deep learning in students, understanding the basic principles of instruction can help create a more effective educational environment.

 Patrick Blessinger is a teacher with the New York State Education Department, an adjunct associate professor of education at St John’s University, New York City, USA, an adjunct instructor of education at the State University of New York (Old Westbury), and chief research scientist for the International Higher Education Teaching and Learning Association or HETL.